 Combine email and SMS for the best results

-Email educates while SMS activates.
+Email educates while SMS marketing activates.
 Send detailed product stories, gift guides, and early sale previews via email throughout the week.
+Use our Black Friday email subject lines guide to reach the right audiences.
 Reserve SMS Black Friday marketing for time-sensitive alerts when sales are about to go live or inventory runs low.

-Omnisend lets you build separate campaigns for email and SMS, and automation flows combining both channels.
-For instance, your welcome flow might tease your early bird Black Friday sale in an email, followed by an SMS after 24 hours.
+Omnisend lets you build separate campaigns for email and SMS, as well as automation flows that combine both channels.
+For instance, your welcome flow will tease your early bird Black Friday sale in an email, followed by an SMS 24 hours later.

 Campaigns and automations in Omnisend have separate reporting capabilities, letting you track opens, clicks, placed order rate, revenue, and more.